 His research has made many contributions to clinical and public policy and legislation.
 Funded mainly from charitable sources the Clinical Decisions Research Group (1991-1999), which he led, produced more than 40 publications relating to decision making in surgery, dentistry and anaesthesia and prompted the influential Royal College of Surgeons of England guideline published in 1996 and the historic first National Institute for Clinical Excellence (NICE) technology appraisal – on prophylactic removal of third molars (wisdom teeth) in 2000.
 As a result of these guidelines and his advocacy for selective surgery in the national media, third molar removal has declined very substantially: 30,000 fewer third molar operations were carried out in NHS dental services in 2003 compared to 1996.

-He directs the Cardiff University Violence and Society Research Group which bridges the Schools of Dentistry, Medicine, Psychology and Business, and collaborates with the Institute of Criminology, University of Cambridge.
+He directs the Cardiff University Violence Research Group which bridges the Schools of Dentistry, Medicine, Psychology and Business, and collaborates with the Institute of Criminology, University of Cambridge.
 His proposals that the NHS should be a responsible authority in the 1998 Crime and Disorder Act and the 2002 Police Reform Act which underpin modern crime prevention were adopted by the Government.
 In 1996 he set up what proved to be the prototype UK Crime and Disorder Reduction Partnership (CDRP) – a collaboration between Cardiff County Council, South Wales Police, the Cardiff Health Authority, Victim Support and the University of Wales College of Medicine – the Cardiff Violence Prevention Group.
 Among other initiatives, this Group pioneered the combination of police and A&E data as a means of targeting police and other violence prevention activity, prompted a switch from annealed to tempered glassware in the licensed trade (1997/8) which led to a substantial fall in glass-related injury and set up a prototype care pathway for the treatment of victims of violence in the NHS involving a new traumatic stress clinic, Victim Support services and CDRP-funded mental health A&E nurses who screen for mental health problems and deliver early mental health interventions.

 The Group is highlighted as a model of good practice in the 1998 Act, and the prototype care pathway continues to be the subject of Home Office and Department of Health publications and ministerial visits.
 His research findings have been adopted in the 2003 Licensing Act, in the national Alcohol Harm Reduction Strategy and by the Law Commission.
 As a founder Trustee and Vice Chair (2001-2004) of the national charity Victim Support he has led the development of integrated services for victims.
 His work for the 1993 Royal Commission on Criminal Justice included a BMJ editorial on the role of expert evidence in criminal proceedings.
 He represents the National Assembly for Wales in the WHO Violence Prevention Alliance and has served as a member of many government committees and reference groups including policy seminars chaired by successive Home Secretaries.
 He continues to chair the Cardiff Partnership Violence Task Group: since 2003, Cardiff violent crime rates have been lowest in its Home Office family of 15 similar cities.